 - 1. All players except the kicker and the opposing team's goalkeeper shall be within the field of play, but outside the penalty area and at least 10 yards from and behind the penalty mark until the ball is kicked. - 2.
 The team's penalty taker can have (quick) treatment/assessment and then take the kick - 3.
 The goalkeeper must not be touching the goalposts/crossbar/nets; they must not be moving - 4.
 The goalkeeper must have at least part of one foot on/in line with the goal line when the kick is taken; cannot stand behind the line - 5.
-The ball shall be kicked while it is stationary on the ground from the penalty mark.
+The ball shall be kicked while it is stationary, with part of the ball touching or overhanging the center of the penalty mark.
 To be in play, the ball shall be moved forward.
 Once the kicker starts his/her approach toward the ball he/she must not completely stop his/her movement. - 6.
+Encroachment by either team is only penalized if it has an impact on the play. - 7.
 After the penalty kick is properly taken, the ball may be played by any player except the kicker.
 The ball must be touched by another player from either team before the kicker may touch it again.

-Law 15 TheThrow-In
+Law 15 The Throw-In